Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 ```

 ### Stage 1
-The figure below shows the processing performed by Stage 1.
-Here two rounds of butterflies perform local reordering of 4-tuples of consecutive samples.
-As with Stage 0, SIMD instructions perform a total of 8 parallel comparisons per cycle.
-Notice the second round of butterfly processing is identical to the single round from Stage 0.
+The following figure shows the processing performed by Stage 1.
+Two butterfly rounds perform local reordering of 4-tuples of consecutive samples.
+As with Stage 0, single‑instruction multiple data (SIMD) instructions perform eight parallel comparisons per cycle.
+The second butterfly round is identical to the single round from Stage 0.

 ![figure](images/bitonic-sort-n16-stage1.png)

-The code block below implements the first round of Stage 1 using AIE API.
-It uses the same 16-lane vector register along with the `aie::max()` and `aie::min()` routines for sample comparison, and the `fpshuffle16()` intrinsic to perform I/O sample extraction for the "top" and "bottom" samples of each butterfly.
-Note how AI Engine coding style permits a mixed usage of AIE API and intrinsics in the same code using a common set of AIE API register definitions.
-This makes it very convenient to "drop down" to intrinsics if necessary from within an AIE API coding framework.
+The following code block implements the first round of Stage 1 using AIE API.
+It uses the same 16-lane vector register along with the `aie::max()` and `aie::min()` routines for sample comparison.
+The `fpshuffle16()` intrinsic extracts I/O samples for the top and bottom butterfly samples.
+AI Engine coding style supports mixing AIE API and intrinsics in the same code using a common set of AIE API register definitions.
+This makes it convenient to drop down to intrinsics if necessary from within an AIE API coding framework.
 Profiling reveals this function requires 27 cycles per invocation.

 ```
 void __attribute__((noinline)) bitonic_fp16::stage1a( aie::vector<float,16>& vec )